The 20 Best Knobloch Syndrome Doctors Near Me

 Oulu, FI

-Taina Pihlajaniemi practices in Oulu, Finland.
+Taina Pihlajaniemi practices practicing medicine in Oulu, Finland.
 Ms. Pihlajaniemi is rated as an Elite expert by MediFind in the treatment of Knobloch Syndrome.
-Her top areas of expertise are Knobloch Syndrome, Encephalocele, Squamous Cell Skin Carcinoma, and Retinal Detachment.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Knobloch Syndrome, Encephalocele, Squamous Cell Skin Carcinoma, and Retinal Detachment.

 Advanced in Knobloch Syndrome